Skip to Content

 Read my Mars 3 series review here, if you want to know more about the printer.

-Where to buy your printer: Anycubic vs Elegoo vs Phrozen
+Where to buy your printer: Anycubic vs Elegoo vs Phrozen vs Amazon

 I would go for either a 3D printer from Elegoo, Anycubic or Phrozen.

-I would do this for 3 reasons:
+I would do this for the following reasons

 1. Their machines have proven time and time again to be very good for printing miniatures.